-- -Lab title and date - -Subtitles for each specific experiment.
-List any changes in the protocols for each experiment---You don't have to copy everything in the lab manual but YOU should read the lab manual before starting any experiment.
+-Lab title and date

+- -Subtitles for each specific experiment.
+List any changes in the protocols for each experiment---You don't have to copy everything from the lab manual but YOU should read the lab manual before starting any experiment.
 Note down how you exactly did the experiment. - -Data/results for each experiment.
 Any observations you made during the lab. - -Conclusions for each experiment.
 Include discussions when necessary (i.e. in case of failed experiments).

 The entries for the notebook should be finished in class after each experiment unless your instructor/TA tells you otherwise (Results for some experiments need wait for 24~48 hrs or longer).
 After each experiment, you should let the TA check your notebook before you leave the lab.
 No make-up is allowed.
-Use of new technology to record your results (digital images, videos etc) is encouraged but should not interfere with the order in the class.
-The digital results may be emailed to the TA and/or Dr. Song-Tao Liu for future teaching references (you will be acknowledged but no copyright claims please).
+Use of new technology to record your results (digital images, videos etc) is encouraged and the printouts can be attached in your notebook.
+The digital results may be emailed to the instructor for future teaching references (you can get some extra credits but no copyright claims please, See "Active Learning" part of this syllabus).